 When you have trouble mustering up the energy for your work, it’s usually a bad sign.

-It’s different from being tired.
-You can be tired when things are going really well, even if working hard is a bit of a strain.
+This is different from being tired.
+Because you can be tired when things are going really well, even if working hard is a bit of a strain.
 Tired is not necessarily a problem.

 Maybe you pulled an all-nighter to get a project done, respond to an emergency, or cram for a big presentation.
 That can leave you tired, but also usually pretty energized.
 Because it’s exciting and satisfying to work on something you feel is important.

-It’s that last part that is the warning sign to me.
-Your energy starts to diminish as you begin to feel that what you’re working on isn’t so important.
+A better indicator for me is your level of energy.
+Because your energy starts to diminish when you begin to feel that what you’re working on isn’t important.